myclonelife/exosphere/README.md

 Business owners benefit from
 faster innovation and
-seamless scaling of ideas into production-grade solutions at lower total cost.
+seamless scaling of ideas into maintainable production-grade solutions at lower total cost.
 Developers benefit from
 pain-free micro-services,